-DRIVING TO SCHOOL IS PROHIBITED.
 All students are required to take district bus transportation to and from WMCTC.
-The only exception is for those students who are on WMCTC sponsored cooperative education placement or enrolled in the Biomedical Sciences clinical program.
+The only exception is for those students who are on WMCTC sponsored cooperative education placement, those approved by WMCTC administration, or those enrolled in the Biomedical Sciences clinical program.
 If a student has a need to drive or is planning on being a passenger, a Driving Request Form must be submitted in advance to obtain prior approval from Administration.